Rohit01-zoey/Chemical-Neural-Nets/Notes/Forward-Mode Automatic Differentiation via high dimensional algebras.md

 the derivative is:

 $$f'(x) = \lim_{\epsilon \rightarrow 0} \frac{f(x+\epsilon)-f(x)}{\epsilon}$$
+> Notice where the problem is.
+Recall what we did above.
+When we do $\epsilon 2$ = (1+$\epsilon$) - 1, the compiler cut off many digits off of $\epsilon$.
+Now , when we divide this value by $\epsilon$ again, we shift the number in terms of the power/order which means our error increases.
+So, we will get few good digits at first, but soon we would get only junk digits.

+> One can build a random number generator from this :)
 * Finite differencing directly follows from this definition by choosing a small
 $\epsilon$.
 * However, choosing a good $\epsilon$ is very difficult.